ak-2485/NumFuzz/artifact/README.md

 ### Gappa output

-Gappa's output includes the relative error formula `|(r - z) / r|`  for the benchmark and states the computed interval in which the value of the relative error lies.
+Gappa's output includes the relative error formula `|(r - z) / r|`   and states the computed interval in which the value of the relative error lies.
 Above, Gappa produces the output
 ```
 Results:
   |(r - z) / r| in [0, 609354566858790905b-97 {3.84557e-12, 2^(-37.9199)}]